GilOliveira/schemadotorg/modules/schemadotorg_smart_date/README.md

 Features
 --------

-- During installation, alters the Schema.org Blueprint properties configuration to use the [eventSchedule](https://schema.org/eventSchedule) property.
+- During installation, alters the Schema.org Blueprints properties configuration to use the [eventSchedule](https://schema.org/eventSchedule) property.

 - Alters Schema.org JSON-LD for startDate and eventSchedule to convert